compbiomed-unito/MUSE-XAE/README.md

 ## Instructions

-After downloading the repository we suggest to create a conda environment with python 3.10 and consequently install the requirement libraries via pip, folliwing the step:
+After downloading the repository we suggest to create a conda environment with python 3.10 and 1.24.0 numpy consequently install the requirement libraries via pip, folliwing the step:

-- Create the environment: `conda create env MUSE_env`
+- Create the environment: `conda create -n MUSE_env python=3.10 numpy=1.24.0`

 - Activate the environment: `conda activate MUSE_env `

-- Installing numpy : to avoid possible conflit with `lap` library first install numpy. `pip install numpy==1.24.3`

 - Installing other libraries: `pip install -r requirements.txt`